tassig/ports/package definition specification.md

 `package_name`: internal name used by the package.
 NB: This is *not* the unique identifier of the package `package_version`
 `build_dependencies`: a list of packages unique identifiers separated by spaces and quoted, representing the packages needed by this package at build time.
-Empty if there are no build build_dependencies
+Empty if there are no build build_dependencies. example: build_dependencies="m4 perl"
-`runtime_dependencies`: same as above, but representing the packages needed at runtime

-example:
-build_dependencies="m4 perl"

 ## Policies

 * add the symlinks with `ln -sv`, not just `ln -s`.
 Rationale: we want to have some visual clue that the symlinks were correctly created.

 * only have a `postinstall()` section when really necessary.
-When that's the case, only add the `include` and `lib` symlinks when really necessary, same with the `pkgconfig` stuff.
-Justify what is done in the `postinstall()` with comments.
+At the moment it's mainly used by the pkg-config files installation, but we might move it to the defaultbuild().

+* justify everything, using comments